-F. 1.
-The supervisor may require that a bargaining unit member be examined by a health care provider of the bargaining unit member's choosing and at the bargaining unit member's expense, following absence by reason of personal illness or injury for more than ten (10) consecutive working days.
-The sole purpose of such examination shall be to determine the bargaining unit member's fitness to return to their regularly assigned duties.
-Such an examination shall be required only where the employer has evidence of: a threat to health or safety that it reasonably believes may be caused by the employee's personal illness or injury; or by the employee's personal illness or injury ovider performing the examination with: Specific information about any physical and/or mental requirements for the job, Any pertinent health and safety requirements related to the job or workplace, Instructions that the examination should focus on determining whether the employee can return to their regularly assigned duties and, if so, when and under what conditions. co pargaining unit member absent by reason of illness or injury for more than ten (10) insecutive working days shall provide the supervisor with reasonable notice of s/her intent to return.
-Th do in de Obtaining a second opinion the Employer/University Administration may require a second opinion from a medical actor or clinical psychologist not on the University payroll, with training and expertise the particular field of medicine applicable to the inquiry, with the sole purpose of termining whether there is a reasonable expectation that the employee can return to eir regularly assigned duties.
-Su ch an examination may only be required when all of the following conditions are met: There is evidence of problems related to job performance or a direct threat to workplace health or safety that management reasonably believes may be caused by the employee's personal illness or injury; The manager or administrator responsible for directing the MBU and either the Assistant Vice Chancellor for Human Resources or the Labor Relations Administrator has approved the directive in writing; The employee and the Union have received written notice of the proposed examination at least ten (10) working days in advance of the appointment.
-Such notice must include the reason(s) for the examination, identifying specific job duties about which the employee's fitness is in question, as well as a list of any specific health records the employee may be expected to provide to the examiner.
-All costs related to the appointment (e.g. co-pays, parking) will be paid by the Employer/University Administration, and all time going to and from and participating in the examination shall be paid at the employee's applicable rate for those hours.
-The employee shall be placed on paid administrative leave. e Employer/University Administration shall provide the examiner with the lowing: Specific information about any physical and/or mental requirements for the job, Any pertinent health and safety requirements related to the job or workplace,
+The Employer/University Administration may require a second opinion from a medical doctor or clinical psychologist not on the University payroll, with training and expertise in the particular field of medicine applicable to the inquiry, with the sole purpose of determining whether there is a reasonable expectation that the employee can return to their regularly assigned duties.

+Such an examination may only be required when all of the following conditions are met:

+- □ There is evidence of problems related to job performance or a direct threat to workplace health or safety that management reasonably believes may be caused by the employee's personal illness or injury; - The manager or administrator responsible for directing the MBU and either the Assistant Vice Chancellor for Human Resources or the Labor Relations Administrator has approved the directive in writing; - □ The employee and the Union have received written notice of the proposed examination at least ten (10) working days in advance of the appointment.
+Such notice must include the reason(s) for the examination, identifying specific job duties about which the employee's fitness is in question, as well as a list of any specific health records the employee may be expected to provide to the examiner. - □ All costs related to the appointment (e.g. co-pays, parking) will be paid by the Employer/University Administration, and all time going to and from and participating in the examination shall be paid at the employee's applicable rate for those hours. - □ The employee shall be placed on paid administrative leave.

+The Employer/University Administration shall provide the examiner with the following: